-Refractive eye surgery, such as LASIK and PRK, may not be advised if you are 40 or older, and have dry eye disease.
-These procedures can affect nerve function in your cornea (the clear surface of your eye), which could worsen your dry eye problem.
-If you want to have a consultation regarding LASIK or PRK, it’s important that your eye doctor know about your dry eye condition.
+Refractive eye surgery, such as LASIK and PRK, may not be encouraged if you are 40 or older, and have dry eye illness.
+These treatments can impact nerve function in your cornea (the clear surface of your eye), which could aggravate your dry eye problem.
+If you want to have a consultation relating to LASIK or PRK, it’s crucial that your eye doctor understands your dry eye condition.

 Because case, your eye doctor will know to do the proper tests to make certain that there suffices wetness in your eyes for laser vision correction.